dirigeants/klasa/.github/PULL_REQUEST_TEMPLATE/BUG_FIX.md

 ---
 name: Bug Fix
-about: Fixes a bug or more bugs that showed up
+about: Fixes a bug or more bugs that showed up.

 ---